jdtiding/Turtle-Conservation-Project/TESTING.md

   - Fixed images supported, but scrolling through image slider was not smooth.
     For better UX background images were set to scroll both for medium and small devices.
     That signifcantly improved scrolling through the home page.
+  - Text and button on landscape view image slider home page overflow on image slider indicators.
+    **TO BE INVESTIGATED**
   - Navigation bar: while clicking links dashed border of the color of the hovered text appears.
     **TO BE INVESTIGATED**
+***